adriianoo/recipes-website/README.md

-# recipes
+# Recipes

-This Programm should become a cookbook for my family
+This Programm is becoming a cookbook for my family